Nomination and Governance Committee

 13.1.3 work and liaise as necessary with all other Board committees as required;

-13.1.4 have access to sufficient resources in order to carry out its duties, including access to Nationwide’s Secretariat for assistance as required;
+13.1.4 have access to sufficient resources in order to carry out its duties, including access to the Society’s Secretariat for assistance as required;

-13.1.5 receive appropriate and timely training relevant to its activities, both in the form of induction training for new members and on an ongoing basis for all members; and
+13.1.5 receive appropriate and timely training relevant to its activities, both in the form of an induction programme for new members and on an ongoing basis for all members; and

-13.1.6 at least once a year, to review its own performance, constitution and Terms of Reference to ensure it is operating effectively and report the results of this review and recommend any changes necessary to the Board for approval.
+13.1.6 at least once a year, to review its own performance, constitution and Terms of Reference to ensure it is operating effectively and in line with PRA and FCA requirements. and report the results of this review and recommend any changes necessary to the Board for approval.